Lips and cheeks are where the action is, while eyes are subtle and tame.

 Linter takes a bold approach to blush.
 She likes true pinks, corals, and apricots, not the dusty, toned down, muted shades many of us assume we need.
 “They make the skin look ashen.”
 Above left and clockwise, her favorite: the Kevyn Aucoin Creamy Glow Duo ($28) in pink Pravella/Janelle and coral Tansoleil/Bettina.
-Other smart choices: H&M Pure Velvet Cream Blusher in Sunny Peach ($4.99)and Sonia Kashuk Crème Blush ($9.79) in Petal.
+Other smart choices: H&M Pure Velvet Cream Blusher in Sunny Peach ($4.99, sorry, discontinued)and Sonia Kashuk Crème Blush ($9.79, discontinued) in Petal.

 Eyeliner: “For a woman over age 50, eyeliner is more important than eyeshadow and maybe more important than eyelashes,” says Linter.
 “When you put eyeliner on, you get that definition, that spark.”
 “A line along the eyelashes will take five years off immediately,” adds Reiss-Andersen.

 Both prefer pencils over liquid or cake as the best and softest choice.
 They also agree that black is an ideal liner shade to use.
 The trick this season, and for older skin generally, says Reiss-Andersen, is to apply a thin line, staying close to the lashes.
 As for brown liner, that’s OK too, she allows (though a note of bleh crept into her voice when she mentioned it).